Linuxmaster14/Linuxmaster-Docs/linux/lpic-2/201-linux-kernel.md

 * [x] echo 2147483648 > /proc/sys/kernel/shmmax
 * [ ] export kernel.shmmax=2147483648

-**36.** What is the correct parameter to pass to the kernel at boot time to force it to use only one of the available processors?&#x20;
+**36.** What is the correct parameter to pass to the kernel at boot time to force it to use only one of the available processors?

 * [x] maxcpus=1
 * [ ] usecpus=1
 * [ ] smpcpus=1
 * [ ] vcpumx=1

 **37.** Which commands are used to load modules into the Linux kernel?
-(Choose TWO correct answers.)&#x20;
+(Choose TWO correct answers.)

 * [x] insmod
 * [ ] loadmod